harry-roberts/rust-crate/README.md

 ## Final Product

 The printed model was painted and integrated with the electronics.
+The screen displays the current time in place of the in-game countdown.

 ![](images/crate_product1.png)
 ![](images/crate_product2.png)